LCDB 1.1: A Database Illustrating Learning Curves Are More Ill-Behaved Than Previously Thought: Introduction

 The LCDB 1.0 also suffers from technical issues.
 It lacks resolution, which can make it difficult to find ill-behavior reliably.
 In LCDB 1.0, features were also not scaled.
 Feature scaling is a well-established and standard practice in machine learning that improves training stability and model performance \citep{garcia2015data, james2013introduction, de2023choice, lecun2002efficient}.
 Therefore one may also wonder if the ill-behavior may disappear simply by scaling.
 Indeed, we find that sometimes feature scaling makes a curve well-behaved, see Figure~\ref{fig: shape transform}.
 Besides, we find that LCDB 1.0 suffers from missing data and a minor data-leakage issue.
 These issues illustrate the need for a new database and deeper analysis of the prevalence of ill-behaviors.

 We introduce the Learning Curves Database 1.1 (LCDB 1.1) which addresses the aforementioned limitations.
 We incorporate four-times more training set sizes, see Figure \ref{fig: denser_anchor_plot}.
 This increases the resolution of the curves, which allows us to find more ill-behavior.
 We argue that, depending on how learning curves are used, data-leakage is sometimes acceptable.
 Therefore, we introduce two database versions, one with data-leakage and the other without, and also incorporate different feature scalings.
 In case a performance value is missing due to an error, we justify and document it.
-Besides, we include the OpenML CC-18 datasets \citep{bischl2021openml}, which are more carefully curated datasets.
+Besides, we include the OpenML CC-18 datasets \citep{bischl2021openml}, which are more carefully curated datasets, and some more modern tabular data learners, including boosting (CatBoost \cite{prokhorenkova2018catboost}), deep learning (TabNet \cite{arik2021tabnet}, RealMLP \cite{holzmuller2024better}), and foundation models (TabPFN v2 \cite{hollmann2023tabpfn, hollmann2025tabpfn}).

 Next to providing a new database, we provide a richer analysis of the ill-behaved learning curves.
 We develop methods to detect whether a learning curve is significantly non-monotone or non-convex and also measure the size of violations.
 Besides, we also identify other learning phenomena, such as peaking, dipping, and phase transitions, see Table \ref{fig: ill shape}.
 We demonstrate that these ill-behavior are significant and happen often for particular learners.
 Feature scaling cannot mitigate these ill-behaviors in most of the cases, ruling out that these issues can be easily resolved.